kapozade/make-me-available/README.md

 ## Usages

 Only minutes or hours are supported.
-If you want it to run for defined minute(s), then you should run;
+If you want it to run for minute(s), then you should run;

 ```> node index.js 5 m```